 Alexa Jarvis "lives up to her name...while both acting and singing are of the high quality expected" (Seattle City Arts Magazine).
-Alexa trained in Chicago and New York with a focus in opera and musical theater, and has since performed throughout the U.S., Canada and Europe in opera theaters, concert stages, recording studios for Hollywood video games and Grammy-nominated compositions, and children’s outreach projects.
+Alexa trained in Chicago and New York with a focus in opera and musical theater, and has since performed throughout the U.S., Canada and Europe in opera theaters, concert stages, recording studios for Hollywood video games, Grammy-nominated compositions, and children’s outreach projects.
 She is known for her musical versatility, sharp musicianship and breadth of genres.

 A passionate concert singer, Alexa appeared at Carnegie Hall twice in 2016, performing as a prizewinner with the International Gerda Lissner Competition and with NYC’s Mannes Festival performing Ernest Chausson’s heartbreaking Chanson perpetuelle.
 She sang with Seattle Symphony on the Grammy nominated choral recording of Samuel Jones' composition The Shoebird and as a soloist in their live video game Pops concerts series.
 Additionally, she was a featured soprano soloist in their season opening concert An Evening in Paris, performing selections from Offenbach's Orphée aux enfers.